PentaHelix/pentahelix.github.io/_posts/2015-10-13-[chrawl]-Devlog-20:-Cartography.md

 }
 ```

-After creating all the walls, floor and ceiling are relatively easy to place.
+After creating all the walls, floor and ceiling are pretty easy to place.

 If I had more time I would go more in depth on this, but alas, chrawl is calling :)

+I hope you enjoyed this somewhat, see you in 2 weeks, where we will be looking at procedural textures and Guns!